dnndev/xmp-docs/tokens/functions.md

+---
+id: tokens-functions
+title: Function Tokens
+category: Function Tokens
+context: all
+summary: >-
+  Function Tokens provide you the ability to execute certain XMod Pro-supplied functions.
+These tokens can be used in templates and forms.
+Standard token rules apply.
+See discussion of Field Tokens.
+keywords:
+  - function
+  - tokens
+---
 # Function Tokens

 Function Tokens provide you the ability to execute certain XMod Pro-supplied functions.
 These tokens can be used in templates and forms.
 Standard token rules apply.
 See discussion of Field Tokens.